 The ‘General Director's Duties’ are still seen by many as the pillars of correct corporate governance.
 Codified in the Companies Act 2006, these duties apply to executive, non-executive, shadow directors and de-facto directo

-Where a headlease is surrendered the intermediate tenant under the headlease falls away and the tenant under the sublease becomes the direct tenant of the superior landlord.
-This means that the premises will continue to be occupied by the tenant on the terms of the sublease.
+The intermediate tenant under the headlease falls away and the tenant under the sublease becomes the direct tenant of the superior landlord.

 The Government has published its new, Code of Practice for Commercial Property Relationships following the COVID-19 pandemic, which replaces the previous Code of Practice published in June 2020.